jariz/StarTruckerCustomRadio/README.md

 You can now add files to the `Songs`, `Adverts` and `Stings` folder, once done, restart.
 You're done.

 ## Configuration
+Every aspect of this mod can be configured through your `MelonPreferences.cfg` file located in `[Game dir]\UserData`.
+If it doesn't exist yet, run the game at least once.

+### All settings

 ## Wishlist